-Hatching and Growing Brine Shrimp (November 2017) describes a new, and I believe, better method for providing aquarium fish with the world’s tastiest and most nutritious food.
-After hatching the eggs, I grow out the shrimp for 4 days in “seasoned” bottles.
-Shrimp are bigger and more nutritious than starved nauplii.
-A little planning is required to set up the bottles, but it is a less arduous way for small fish breeders to use brine shrimp as a live food.
+Hatching and Growing Brine Shrimp (February 2018) describes a new, and I believe, better method for providing aquarium fish with the world’s tastiest and most nutritious food.
+After hatching the eggs, I grow out the shrimp for 3-4 days in bottles seasoned with bacteria and micro-algae–food for the shrimp.
+Resulting juvenile shrimp are bigger and more nutritious than starved nauplii.
+My method saves expensive eggs and reuses the saltwater.

 Here, author offers a peek inside Family History (1860-1950) of a Doctor’s Daughter.
 Preview includes the table of contents, preface, and the entire first chapter.
 First chapter tells the story of the author’s Swedish, Danish, Norwegian, and Dutch immigrant ancestors and what their lives were like in Europe before they came.
 Also included is a general history of immigration to the U.S. during the mid-19th century.
 For example, author discusses the effect of potatoes, land reform, and smallpox vaccination on European emigration.
 Lots of pictures… Author cites reference sources for her material (84 citations for the first chapter alone!).